amanravi-squareops/road-to-devops/M6-WebApp2Tier/Setting_up_Infrastructure.md

 #### Create your routing table

-Create routing table for our subnet,so that our instance will get public access from internet gateway .
+Create a routing table for our subnet so that our instance will get public access from the internet gateway .